gduverger/multifamily-pro-forma-guide/part3-inputs.md

 **Definition**
 Operating expenses as a percent of EGI.

+Simple: This shows operating costs as a share of income.
+It’s like checking if groceries, bills, and gas take half your salary or more—quick test for reasonableness.

 **Key Terms**
 - **Stabilized**: normal operations after lease‑up/renovation.
 - **Benchmarking**: comparing to similar properties/markets.